 Meet the BPAR Team

 BPAR has built a team of mental health professionals who are passionate about our mission.
-As specially trained adoption competent therapists, we have a unique understanding of how challenges or behaviors may be connected to the adoption experience.
+As specially trained adoption-informed therapists, we have a unique understanding of how challenges or behaviors may be connected to the adoption experience.
 We believe the relationship between client and therapist is the most important piece of our therapy, and we will work at your pace, meeting you or your family wherever you are on your adoption journey.

 "At BPAR, my children do not need to justify their life.
 The therapists and staff welcome the complexity of adoption, identity, and loss and walk with my children on their journey to learn, explore, and heal."